shill1729/numerics/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-A work in progress package that provides some basic and some advance numerical methods, algorithms, and analysis capabilities.
+A work in progress package that provides various numerical methods in integration, differentiation, solving ODEs and PDEs, root-finding, optimization, etc.

 ## Installation